GloriaFriesen/ipso-facto/README.md

 - [ ] Publish to Google Play

 ## Known Bugs
-* SavedLegislatorList
-    * Save Legislator button is at the bottom, not ideal
 * Email intent on Contact Activity - opens email but does not populate email address

 ## Support and contact details